jdi na vlastní test/obsah stránky

 CRC switching

-to restart the ping processto allow the user to complete the commandto exit to a different configuration modeto interrupt the ping process
+to interrupt the ping processto exit to a different configuration modeto restart the ping processto allow the user to complete the command

 to restart the ping process